Joint constraints on $R_h=ct$ cosmology from DESI DR2 BAO, CC, and SN\textit{Ia} Pantheon$^+$ sample: The Cosmology

 where $H_0$ is the present-day Hubble constant and $z$ is the redshift.
-This expression suggests a cosmological evolution that is dynamically simpler than that of $\Lambda$CDM, as it eliminates the need for separate epochs of radiation, matter, and dark energy domination.
-Instead, the entire evolution is governed by the condition that the total equation of state satisfies $\rho + 3p = 0$, which ensures that the active gravitational mass density of the Universe is zero at all times.
+This expression corresponds to a cosmological evolution that is dynamically simpler than that of $\Lambda$CDM because it does not require distinct epochs of radiation, matter, and dark energy domination.
+Instead, the entire expansion history is governed by the condition that the total equation of state satisfies $\rho + 3p = 0$, which ensures that the active gravitational mass density of the Universe vanishes at all times.

-The $R_h = ct$ model has been extensively tested against a wide range of cosmological observations.
-Melia and collaborators have reported that this model often provides a competitive or even superior fit compared to $\Lambda$CDM when confronted with diverse datasets, including cosmic chronometers~\cite{Melia2013,Melia2018}, quasar core angular size measurements~\cite{Wan2019}, X-ray and UV fluxes from quasars~\cite{Melia2019}, galaxy cluster gas mass fractions~\cite{Melia2016}, Type Ia supernovae~\cite{Melia2018b}, strong gravitational lensing statistics~\cite{Leaf2018,Melia2023}, fast radio bursts (FRBs)~\cite{wei2023investigating}, and even recent JWST observations of high-redshift quasars and Einstein rings~\cite{melia2025lens,Melia2024}.
-These analyses have led proponents to argue that the $R_h = ct$ cosmology provides a more natural description of the Universe’s expansion history, without invoking dark energy or fine-tuning parameters.
+{The $R_h = ct$ model has been tested against a variety of cosmological observations.
+Melia and collaborators have reported that this model can provide fits comparable to those of $\Lambda$CDM when confronted with diverse datasets, including CC~\cite{Melia2013,Melia2018}, quasar core angular size measurements~\cite{Wan2019}, X-ray and UV fluxes from quasars~\cite{Melia2019}, galaxy cluster gas mass fractions~\cite{Melia2016}, Type Ia supernovae~\cite{Melia2018b}, strong gravitational lensing statistics~\cite{Leaf2018,Melia2023}, fast radio bursts (FRBs)~\cite{wei2023investigating}, and recent JWST observations of high-redshift quasars and Einstein rings~\cite{melia2025lens,Melia2024}.
+In several of these studies the reported preference for the $R_h = ct$ framework is driven in part by fits to CC measurements of $H(z)$.
+However, CC determinations depend on stellar population synthesis modelling and may therefore be affected by systematic uncertainties~\cite{moresco2020setting}.
+The robustness of the inferred preference can also depend on whether CC data are used alone or in combination with other probes such as supernovae or BAO.
+Furthermore, in supernova-based comparisons the outcome may depend on the statistical assumptions adopted for the competing models.
+Allowing additional freedom in $\Lambda$CDM, for example by treating the curvature parameter $\Omega_{K}$ as a free parameter, increases the number of degrees of freedom and leads to stronger penalties in model selection criteria such as AIC and BIC, which explicitly depend on the number of free parameters \cite{akaike1974,bayesian1978}.

-Nevertheless, the model remains controversial within the cosmological community.
-Several independent studies~\cite{Bilicki2012,Lewis2016,Haridasu2017,Lin2018,Hu2018,Tu2019,Fujii2020,Singirikonda2020} have reached conflicting conclusions, finding that the $R_h = ct$ framework is statistically disfavored when tested against multiple observational probes or when subjected to rigorous Bayesian model selection criteria.
-Critics argue that while the model’s simplicity is mathematically appealing, it lacks a well-defined theoretical foundation within general relativity or quantum field theory and struggles to reproduce the detailed structure formation history observed in the Universe.